huangyd8/MSP430FR2355-temp_monitor/README.md

           DS18B20 temp sensor

 Configuration:
-  The MSP430 it’s configured to read one wire DS18B20(P1.5) sensor, send the data to UCA0 UART(P1.6,P1.7) and display the temperature value to oled display(P1.2,P1.3) via i2c.
+  The MSP430 it’s configured to read one wire DS18B20(P1.5) sensor, send the data to UCA0 UART(P1.6,P1.7) and display the temperature value to oled display UCB0(P1.2,P1.3) via i2c.